bluss/matrixmultiply/README.rst

 - ``cargo bench`` is useful for special cases and small matrices
 - The best gemm and threading benchmark is is ``examples/benchmarks.rs`` which supports custom sizes, some configuration, and csv output.
+  Use the script ``benches/benchloop.py`` to run benchmarks over parameter ranges.

 Blog Posts About This Crate
 ---------------------------